fiolj/sparta/doc/web/Section_python.rst

    >>> from ctypes import CDLL
    >>> CDLL("libsparta.so")

-If an error occurs, carefully go thru the steps in :ref:`build-library` and above about building a shared library and about insuring Python can find the necessary two files it needs.
+If an error occurs, carefully go thru the steps in :ref:`build-library<start-build-library>` and above about building a shared library and about insuring Python can find the necessary two files it needs.

+.. _python-test-python-serial:

 Test SPARTA and Python in serial:
 =================================

 To run a SPARTA test in serial, type these lines into Python interactively from the bench directory: